You're able to keep your eyes open, your heart open, and your mind open.

-Although most of us were too young and crazy to pull it off at the time, many of us had been to the mountain top to be touched by the One Love during that era's Collective Kensho.
+In the Collective Kensho of that era, many of us had been to the mountain top.
+There, we were touched deeply by the One Love that permeates and transcends the universe.
 We saw the Real Deal.

-But seeing that-- and even believing that -- isn't enough.
+But seeing it -- and even believing in it -- isn't enough.

-For us, the word "love" is quite ambiguous.
-In English, what we call "love" can be a warm glow that emerges from the ethereal domain of unconditional, unselfish agape, or it can be the fiery emotion that erupts from the nether realms of green eyed monsters and wrathful, jealous gods.
-It's pretty clear that "I love you so much that I'll kill anyone who looks at you, and then you," isn't exactly what Jesus and Buddha had in mind when they taught about Love, right?
+In English, love could be the word that attempts to describe the spiritual glow that emerges from the ethereal domain of unconditional, unselfish agape on the one hand.
+Or, just as readily, the word could be used to indicate the self-absorbed fiery emotion that erupts from the nether realms of green eyed monsters and wrathful, jealous gods.
+(It's pretty clear that "I love you so much that I'll kill anyone who looks at you, and then you," isn't exactly what Jesus and Buddha had in mind when they taught about Love.)

 Love Is More Than A Four-Letter Word!

-Unfettered by self-referenced ideas of good and bad (basically "what's in it for me"), and the graspings and aversions that result, totally open to what is, not just what we want it to be, Love becomes our natural state.
+Unfettered by a preoccupation with self-referenced ideas of good and bad (which are most often cloaked variations of "what's in it for me?), we engage Mindful Awareness.
+Totally opening our hearts and minds to what is, not just to what we want it to be, Love becomes our natural state.

 Just Sit On It, Buddhy!

-It may seem preposterous to imagine that taking the time and making the effort to Just Sit Still could ultimately lead to the realization of True Love, but that's the deal.
+It may seem preposterous to claim that Just Sitting Still could ultimately lead to the realization of True Love but, for some of us, that's the deal.
 The process of being Present to one's own breath, bodily sensations, feelings, thoughts, and awareness can open the Gateless Gate to our True Nature.

 It's just that simple.

 Of course, simple doesn't mean easy.
 A regular meditation practice takes commitment and courage.
 It takes the willingness to face yourself -- and all that you've denied and repressed -- openly and honestly.
-It takes getting out of your head and feeling what's in your heart, facing and embracing the good, the bad, and the ugly.
+It takes getting out of your head and into your heart to face, and embrace, the good, the bad, and the ugly.

 Again and again and again.

-We also come to see clearly that, like everything else, those feelings are just energies, fundamentally insubstantial.
-They are just clouds passing through the infinity of a vast, clear sky.
+We also come to see clearly that, like everything else, those feelings are just energies.
+They are fundamentally insubstantial and impermanent.
+They are just clouds passing through the infinite expanse of a vast, clear sky.